sammi-njine/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 11 is on counting the number of  directories and sub-directories in the current directory without taking into account the current and parent directories
-Task 12 has us display the 10 newest files in the current directory and have each file in a new line Task 13 is on a script that takes a list of words as input and prints only words that appear exactly once
+Task 12 has us display the 10 newest files in the current directory and have each file in a new line Task 13 is on a script that takes a list of words as input and prints only words that appear exactly once Task 14 displays a line containig a specific pattern in a file